abcarroll/loco/README.md

 This is a big improvement on vanilla BNF (comments are a must!) but the need for commas between tokens is irritating and again, braces and square brackets aren't ideal in my mind.

 `$ebnfGrammar` can't handle "specials" (strings contained between two question marks), since these have no clear definition.
-It also can't handle "exceptions" (when a `-` is used to discard certain possibilities), because these are not permissible in context-free grammars or possible with naive `Ferno\Loco\MonoParser`s, and so would require special modification to Loco to handle.
+It also can't handle "exceptions" (when a `-` is used to discard certain possibilities), because these are not permissible in context-free grammars or possible with naive `Ab\LocoX\MonoParser`s, and so would require special modification to Loco to handle.

 #### Sample grammar in Extended Backus-Naur Form